vipin0/filght-tracker/README.md

 ```

 ## CLI Reference
-  *By default the script show all the airplanes within the time interval of `7 days`.*
+  *By default the script show all the airplanes within the time interval of `last 24 hours`.*

   **Changing time interval**